xitep/java-signatures/README.md

 At this stage, the library does the right thing at providing structured access to the encoded signature data.
-While avoiding copies of the parsed string, no focused effort has been spend on performance (yet.)
+While avoiding copies of the parsed string, no focused effort has been spent on performance yet, though.